How to Cut the Cost of Canned Foods

 The best tip for saving on canned foods is to buy only the store brands unless you can find the name-brand products deeply discounted.
 If there is no store brand available, compare the unit prices of the name brand products to get the best deal.
 Also, check the prices on the frozen products if available.
 Sometimes frozen products cost less than canned items.

 If you are doubling a recipe that calls for more than one can of an item, try to find the big family-sized cans.
-You should see significant savings when you compare the unit price.
-What is leftover can be frozen.
+You should see significant savings when you compare the unit prices.
+What is left over can be frozen.

 Buy canned goods when you have coupons that can be stacked.
 An example of stacking a coupon is when you can use a manufacturer's coupon with a store coupon together on the same item.